ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 6. Run the Generation VI.

-    > Note: Because a script was defined in the **Serializer (Output) Configuration Script** control, the generation begins immediately without pausing while illuminating **Waiting for Serializer Setup** as seen in previous sections of this tutorial.
+    > Note: Because a script was defined in the **Serializer (Output) Configuration Script** control, the generation begins immediately when you run the VI and does not wait for **Waiting for Serializer Setup** to illuminate as seen in previous sections of this tutorial.
 In this scenario, the Acquisition VI must be started before the Generation VI.

 7. Select the **I2C Timestamps** tab on the Generation VI to view I2C timestamp data.
     - View the displayed I2C timestamp data in the **I2C Timestamps** table.
 The **I2C Timestamps** table displays I2C timestamp information for all I2C traffic.
 I2C timestamps begin logging immediately after the FPGA bitfile is downloaded and include timestamp data prior to the start of the LLP packet data acquisition (i.e. I2C traffic from the configuration script).

-        > Note: To display I2C timestamp data, **Log I2C to Disk** must be enabled and desired timestamp IDs must be added to the **timestamp filter** array.
-The I2C timestamp data displayed is read from the User_Timestamps.tdms file and filtered to display only timestamp IDs included in the timestamp filer array.
+        > Note: To display I2C timestamp data, **Log I2C to Disk** must be enabled and the desired timestamp IDs must be added to the **timestamp filter** array.
+The displayed I2C timestamp data is read from the `User_Timestamps.tdms` file and filtered to display only the timestamp IDs included in the timestamp filer array.
 The **I2C Timestamps** display is updated after the acquisitions completes.

 8. Select the **I2C Timestamps** tab on the Acquisition VI to view I2C timestamp data.